angelvillar96/STLPose/README.md

 ## Work in Progress!

-This respository contains the main codebase for the submission: *Enhancing Human Pose Estimation in Ancient Vase Paintings via
-Perceptually-grounded Style Transfer Learning* with Paper ID: 8558.
+This respository contains the main codebase for our paper: *Enhancing Human Pose Estimation in Ancient Vase Paintings via Perceptually-grounded Style Transfer Learning*

 ## Contents